Virginia Tech® home

 • Although Individuals may also serve as academic advisors, this award is to acknowledge their career advising accomplishments and contributions

-Successful candidates will have a demonstrated record of advising excellence.
-Each candidate must furnish a personal, written statement about their involvement with career advising
+Successful candidates will have a demonstrated record of career advising excellence.
+Each candidate must furnish a personal, written statement about their involvement with career advising.

 General Procedures for Nominations

-• Faculty, Staff, administrators, or students will nominate individuals for the Award.
+• Faculty, staff, administrators, or students will nominate individuals for either an Advising Award or the Career Advising Award.

-• To encourage participation by advisees, students need only to provide a nomination to put someone into consideration.
+• To encourage participation, nominators need only submit a nomination to put someone into consideration.
+Nominations include Nominee Information, Award Type, and Nominator Information.